 a) What is the difference between how an ion channel and an ion pump work?

 b) Does a channel make a gradient or dissipate a gradient?
-Answer the same question for a pump.
+Does a pump make a gradient or dissipate a gradient?

 How to read scientific papers - while this says it is for non-scientists it's actually very good.
-You should read several papers at this level for this class.
-One trick will be looking through many papers to decide which few you will work through.
-But that's one of the things you will get to pratice here.
+I will assigne moslty review articles for class reading.
+However, for your paper you will need to read several primary research papers.
+You will need to through many papers to decide which few you will spend the time to read very carefully.

 Start with the web sites of interest page.

 I suggest you download one of the molecular graphics packages (I will use Chimera) PYMOL, VMD, Rasmol, Swiss PDB viewer) are all ok.
 I will use CHIMERA in class.
 I also like Pymol.
 Swiss PDB viewermaybe the easiest.
 I will